graphile/crystal/packages/graphile-crystal/CRYSTAL_FLOW.md

 massively improved performance - especially for subscription operations which may result in thousands of concurrent GraphQL selection set executions all triggered at the same moment from the same pub/sub event.

-Note that the plans in the Aether may differ from other Aethers in subtle ways, for example due to directives such as `@skip`, `@include`, `@defer` and `@stream`.
+It's important to note that the plans in the Aether may differ from other Aethers in subtle ways, for example due to directives such as `@skip`, `@include`, `@defer` and `@stream`.
 Use of these directives may cause plans to branch in different ways, and thus separate Aethers are required to represent them.
-Variables that control these directives would be evaluated at "planning time" (during aether construction), so different values will result in different aethers; however despite this you may use the same aether for different variables assuming those different variables are **only** used during the "plan execution phase" and not during the "planning phase".
+Variables that control these directives would be evaluated at "planning time" (during aether construction), so different values will result in different aethers;
+however despite this you may use the same aether for different variables assuming those different variables are **only** used during the "plan execution phase" and not during the "planning phase".

-Note: where `graphqlSomething` is referenced below it means use a very similar algorithm as in the GraphQL spec, however you will be given a {TrackedObject()} rather than the direct {variable}, {context} and {rootValue} values; so you need to access the properties using `.get` or `.is`.
+Note: Where `graphqlSomething` is referenced below it means use a very similar algorithm as in the GraphQL spec, however you will be given a {TrackedObject()} rather than the direct {variable}, {context} and {rootValue} values; so you need to access the properties using `.get` or `.is`.
 To reduce noise, we've not yet included these updated algorithms in this spec.